uhop/list-toolkit/docs/general-concepts.md

 the back of the list.
 It can be calculated in *O(n)* time.
 Given that the last node should be tracked by the list itself so it is available in *O(1)* time.

-## Headless lists vs. lists with explicit head nodes
+## Hosted lists vs. headless lists

+Hosted lists are lists that serve as a head node for the list.
+This design simplifies iterations and provides a persistent place to keep some lists state.

 Headless lists are similar to pointers.
 They are used to manipulate external lists.
 A headless list object has the `head` property that points to the first node in the list.